romochka/esm-styles/task03.md

 This means that for the media of `theme` type we have following rules for variable sets:

 _`light` set_
 each object in `mediaSelectors.theme.light` array must be used to produce a single css file this way:

 - css variables must be grouped under `selector` property value;
 - name of the css file must be `light.theme.css` (`{variableSet}.{mediaType}.css`);
 - if `prefix` property is present, this prefix must be added to the beginning of the file name;
-- if `mediaQuery` property is present, this media query must be added to the beginning of the import statement.
+- if `mediaQuery` property is present, this media query must be added to the end of the import statement.

 this means that the light set must be present in two files: